Nathan M. Newmark Distinguished Professor in Civil and Environmental Engineering

 "Our students should experience both rigor and relevance: do good things, and do them well."

 205 N. Mathews Ave.
 Urbana, IL 61801

-Dr. Bond joined the faculty in the department of Civil and Environmental Engineering in 2003.
-Since 2007, she is also an Affiliate Professor in Atmospheric Sciences.
-She teaches undergraduate and graduate courses in air quality monitoring and modeling.
+Professor Tami Bond joined the faculty in the department of Civil and Environmental Engineering in 2003.
+Since 2007, she also has been an Affiliate Professor in Atmospheric Sciences.

 Bond teaches undergraduate courses in statistics and energy and environment, and graduate courses in air quality monitoring.
 She holds a Bachelor of Science degree in Mechanical Engineering from the University of Washington, a Master of Science degree in Mechanical Engineering from the University of California at Berkeley, and an interdisciplinary Ph.D. in Atmospheric Sciences, Civil Engineering and Mechanical Engineering from the University of Washington.

 Her awards include a John D. and Catherine T. MacArthur Foundation Fellowship (2014), a University Scholar at the University of Illinois (2012-2015), appointment as an AGU Fellow (2015), and a National Science Foundation CAREER grant (2004-2008).
 She currently serves on a National Academy of Sciences panel on the Future of Atmospheric Chemistry, and as Convenor for an ISO working group on Clean Cookstoves and Clean Cooking Solutions.